o19s/elasticsearch-learning-to-rank/docs/faq.rst

 I'm still stuck!
 =============================

 We'd love to hear from you!
-Consider joining the `Relevance Slack Community <https://opensourceconnections.com/slack>`_ and join the #elasticsearch-learning-to-rank channel.
+Consider joining the `Relevance Slack Community <https://opensourceconnections.com/slack>`_ and join the #es-learn-to-rank channel.